End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Related Work

 With the development of intelligent assistants, the system should have a good command of massive external knowledge to better accomplish complicated user goals and improve user satisfaction.
 To realize this, some researchers \cite{zhao2017generative,yu2017learning,akasaki2017chat} equip the system with chatting capability to address both task and non-task content in TODs.
 Other studies apply knowledge graph \cite{liao2019deep,yang2020graphdialog} or tables via SQL \cite{yu2019cosql} to enrich the knowledge of TOD systems.
 However, all these studies are still limited in dialog modeling grounded on structured knowledge.

-There are a few studies to integrate unstructured knowledge into TOD modeling recently.
+Inspired by unstructured knowledge-grounded open-domain dialog modeling \cite{dinan2018wizard,moghe2018towards,gopalakrishnan2019topical}, there are a few studies to integrate unstructured knowledge into TOD modeling recently.
 Doc2Dial \cite{feng2020doc2dial} formulates document-grounded dialog for information seeking tasks.
 Beyond Domain APIs \cite{kim2020beyond} introduces knowledge snippets to answer follow-up questions out of the coverage of databases, which provides benchmarks for the 9th Dialog System Technology Challenge (DSTC9) Track-1 task \cite{kim2021beyond} and prompts some further work \cite{tan2020learning,he2021learning,thulke2021efficient,kim2021end}.
 However, they only focus on dialog modeling grounded on unstructured knowledge instead.
 In this paper, we aim to fill the gap of managing domain-specific knowledge with various sources and structures in end-to-end TOD systems.